Bradley-D/woocommerce-image-hover/readme.txt

 == Changelog ==

+= 2.0 =
+* Tested on WordPress
+* Tested on WooCommerce
+* Removed theme support for WooCommerce gallery lightbox, zoom and slider so this plugin can work
+* Refactored JS for new WooCommerce 3.0 html
+* Fixed typo in JS var name for original main image

 = 1.2 =
 * Tested on WordPress 4.5.1
 * Tested on WooCommerce 2.5.5, everything seems to be in order here